 The details of Reg D are explained in Rules 501 to 506.
-No public advertisements or solicitations for a Reg D issue are allowed.
-A tombstone ad may provide notice of the completion of an offering, but not the offering itself.
+No public advertisements or solicitations for a Reg D issue were allowed, but the 2012 JOBS Act permitted public advertising in Reg D offerings if the securities are sold only to accredited investors and the issuer verifies their accreditation.
+Also, a tombstone ad may provide notice of the completion of an offering, but not the offering itself.

 Rule 501: Definition of an Accredited Investor

-Securities are exempt if sold to accredited investors, who are basically individuals or institutions with a lot of money and the financial wherewithal to invest in risky unregistered securities.
+Securities are exempt if sold to accredited investors, individuals or institutions with a lot of money and the financial wherewithal to invest in risky unregistered securities.
 Accredited investors include:

 - corporations, partnerships, or other organizations:

 - corporations and partnerships, not formed expressly for this investment;